New Ramsey Multiplicity Bounds and Search Heuristics: The full tradeoff between cliques and independent sets

 On the other hand, much less is known about $c_{s,t}(x)$.
 Clearly $c_{s,t}(0)=g_{s,t}$ and $c_{s,t}(x)=0$ if and only if $x \ge g_{t,s}$, that is $(0, g_{s,t})$ and $(g_{t,s}, 0)$ are the points where the curve $c_{s,t}(x)$ intersects the axes when $0 \leq x \leq g_{t,s}$.
 Moreover, $c_{s,t} = \min_{x} c_{s,t}(x) + x$ and therefore $c_{s,t}(x) \ge c_{s,t}-x$.
 Given \cref{thm:region} and \cref{thm:curves}, we can also equivalently define it without needing to introduce $\Omega_{s,t}$ as

 For $s = 2$ one is interested in the minimum possible density of cliques of size $t$ in a graph of given edge density and in this case $c_{2,t}(x)$ was completely determined; Razborov~\cite{Razborov_2008} gave an answer for $t=3$, Nikiforov~\cite{Nikiforov_2011} for $t=4$, and Reiher~\cite{Reiher_2016} for arbitrary $t$.
 See \cref{fig:c_23} for an illustration of $c_{2,t}(x)$ and $C_{2,t}(x)$.
 We note that Liu, Pikhurko, and Staden~\cite{Hong_2017} establish stability and exactness of $c_{2,3}(x)$ for $x \in [1/2,1]$ improving on previous results of Pikhurko and Razborov~\cite{Pikhurko_2017} and Lovász and Simonovits~\cite{Lovasz_1983}, where the latter also covers $c_{2,t}(x)$ at and slightly below the Turán constructions.
-A simple construction also shows that the lower bound by Goodman for $s=t=3$ is tight in this more general case, establishing that $c_{3,3}(x)$ is in fact linear. \begin{lemma} We have $c_{3,3}(x) = 1/4 -x$ for all $x \in [0,1/4]$. \end{lemma} \begin{proof} This follows by considering the construction obtained by connecting a fully looped copy of $\overline{K_2}$ to an unlooped copy of $K_2$ using a perfect matching and blowing up the vertices in $\overline{K_2}$ with a weight of $x$ each and the vertices in $K_2$ with a weight of $1/2 - x$ each, where $x \in [0, 1/2]$ satisfies $x^2 \, (3-4x) = x$. \end{proof} Together with $C_{3,3}(x)$ as given by~\cite{Huang_2016}, this determines $\Omega_{3,3}$ as illustrated in \cref{fig:c_33}.
-This region was in fact already earlier established by Huang et~al.~\cite{huang_2014}, who relied on explicit constructions for the entire region, rather than interpolating between the two bounding curves as in the proof of \cref{thm:region}.
-Beyond that very little is known about the shape of $c_{s,t}(x)$, providing some additional motivation for studying the parameters $c_{s,t}$ and $g_{s,t}$ stated in the introduction.
+A simple deterministic construction also shows that the lower bound by Goodman for $s=t=3$ is tight in this more general case, establishing that $c_{3,3}(x)$ is in fact linear and can be obtained by interpolating between extremal constructions similar as for $c_{2,t}(x)$.